superpowers04/Super-Engine/example_mods/readme.txt

 		Make a new folder inside of your mods/scripts folder named what you want the script to be named Put a script.hx, script.hscript or if you're using lua, a script.lua file in the folder you just created and edit that

+	NOTE ABOUT lua SCRIPTS:
+		To allow songs from other engines to load without any tinkering, a lua file has to contain `isSE = true` or `function initScript` somewhere in the file.
+		If you do not have this, the file will be ignored

 	Some recommended practices:
 		* Use a proper text editor with syntax highlighting instead of notepad.
 			Examples: Sublime Text, Notepad++, Visual Studio Code, Visual Studio, or Atom